DOREMUS-ANR/overture/README.md

 ### About
 OVERTURE is based on the [DOREMUS model][1] that allows a detailed description of a musical work and the events associated with it (creation, execution, etc.).
 It allows the user to go through the musical database easily.

-It connects with a virtuoso sparql endpoint and gets the data using SPARQL queries.
+It connects with a Virtuoso SPARQL endpoint and gets the data using SPARQL queries.

+### Demo

+The application is online at http://overture.doremus.org.

+Some interesting page to visit for go deep in the richness of DOREMUS data are available [here](./EXAMPLES.md).

 ### SPARQL
 The [SPARQL 1.1 Query Language][2] allows to query datasources of [RDF triples][3].